openmopac/openmopac.github.io/content/guides/periodic.md

 that are known to overestimate band gaps in first-principles electronic structure calculations.
 For example, the PM7 band gap of diamond is approximately 10 eV, the experimental value is approximately 5.5 eV, and the first-principles Hartree-Fock value is approximately 12.6 eV.
+While semiempirical fitting seems to drive this gap value closer to experiment, the semiempirical model inherits the gap overestimate from its underlying Hartree-Fock structure.